About Our Organization

 S.C.O.R., which stands for "Specialized Coronary Outpatient Rehabilitation," was founded 1974 by Randy Ice, P.T., C.C.S.
 We are an incorporated, non-profit recreational bicycling club which encourages bicycling as form of rehabilitative therapy after heart attack, coronary bypass surgery, angioplasty and other forms of heart disease.

 SCOR members promote safe cycling and emphasize the heath benefits of cycling and related activities.
 Members sponsor and volunteer at the Solvang Century, Metric and Half Century and the Solvang Prelude bike rides.
 The money we raise from these rides supports Camp Bon Couer, Camp del Corazon and Camp Taylor.
-These are camps for children with usually severe congenital heart disease who for the first time in their life get to experience summer camping activities in a medically supervised environment with their peer.
+These are camps for children with usually severe congenital heart disease who for the first time in their life get to experience summer camping activities in a medically supervised environment with their peers.
 SCOR has been sponsoring these camps for over 25 years.
 We also donate to the Tour de Cure American Diabetes Association ride and have done so for many years as well.
 Our current headquarters is located in Whittier, California.
 To learn more about becoming a member of SCOR, please call (562) 690-9693, or vist our website at www.scorccc.com

 Over the years, we have always emphasized bicycle safety (we were one of the first rides to make helmets mandatory).
 In fact, our accident rate of one injury per 182,500 person-miles ridden in the last 33 years is lower than the accident rate training where you live, suggesting that you as a rider are safer in our rides despite the number of participants.